BERT Goes Shopping: Comparing Distributional Models for Product Representations: Conclusion and Future Work

-\begin{enumerate} \item Generally speaking, our experimental setting and real-world datasets proved that pre-training ProdBERT with Mask Language Modeling can be applied successfully to sequential prediction problems in eCommerce.
-These results provide independent confirmation for the findings in~\citet{Sun2019BERT4RecSR}, were BERT was used for in-session recommendations over academic datasets.
-However, the tighter gap on downstream tasks (Table~\ref{tab:purchase_results}) suggests that Transformers' ability to model long-range dependencies may be more important than pure representational quality in the NEP task. \item Our investigation on adapting pre-trained contextual embeddings for downstream tasks featured several strategies in feature extraction and fine-tuning~\cite{Peters2019ToTO}.
-Our analysis showed that feature-based adaptation leads to the peak performance, as compared to its fine-tuning counterpart. \item Dataset size~\textit{does} indeed matter: as evident from the performance difference in Table~\ref{tab:purchase_results}, ProdBERT shows bigger gains with the largest amount of training data available.
-Considering the amount of resources needed to train and optimize ProdBERT (Section~\ref{result:sec}), the performance gains of contextualized embedding may not be worth the investment for many digital shops with ranking above 5k in the Alexa list; on the other hand, our results demonstrate that with careful and strategical model optimization, shops with a large user base and significant computational resources may achieve superior results with ProdBERT. \end{enumerate}
+\begin{enumerate} \item Generally speaking, our experimental setting proved that pre-training Prod2BERT with Mask Language Modeling can be applied successfully to sequential prediction problems in eCommerce.
+These results provide independent confirmation for the findings in~\citet{Sun2019BERT4RecSR}, where BERT was used for in-session recommendations over academic datasets.
+However, the tighter gap on downstream tasks suggests that Transformers' ability to model long-range dependencies may be more important than pure representational quality in the NEP task, as also confirmed by human inspection of the product spaces (see Appendix~\ref{app:visualization_session_embedding} for comparative t-SNE plots). \item Our investigation on adapting pre-trained contextual embeddings for downstream tasks featured several strategies in feature extraction and fine-tuning.
+Our analysis showed that feature-based adaptation leads to the peak performance, as compared to its fine-tuning counterpart. \item Dataset size~\textit{does} indeed matter: as evident from the performance difference in Table~\ref{tab:purchase_results}, Prod2BERT shows bigger gains with the largest amount of training data available.
+Considering the amount of resources needed to train and optimize Prod2BERT (Section~\ref{result:sec}), the gains of contextualized embedding may not be worth the investment for shops outside the top 5k in the Alexa ranking\footnote{See \url{https://www.alexa.com/topsites}.}; on the other hand, our results demonstrate that with careful optimization, shops with a large user base and significant resources may achieve superior results with Prod2BERT. \end{enumerate}